 On that note, be sure to not spare a single detail, down to the possible impacts on your home insurance.

 Securing Your Investment

 You have updated your house with a bedroom, added a bathroom, and maybe even converted your basement into a living room or simply another area for lounging.
-You have now invested quite a significant amount of money, time, and effort into improving your house to your satisfaction… and you feel great!
+Also, you have now invested quite a significant amount of money, time, and effort into improving your house to your satisfaction… and you feel great!

 You remembered that you already have your original home insurance coverage — which promises protection on the interior and exterior damage in your home.
 With the upgrades, you have recently added to your property plus the new furniture and fixtures – you now wonder whether your liability limit is still enough coverage.

 You might have had home insurance previously, but certain improvements to your property can make your coverage insufficient, thus, could make you ill-protected.
 On the positive end, such upgrades may also prompt lower premiums, and could give you savings which could really help your bottom line.